Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Configure gerrit replication
 """"""""""""""""""""""""""""

 To configure gerrit replication we need to use the gerrit replication plugin.
-This plugin comes as part of the gerrit package gerrit-full-2.5.1.war that you have downloaded.
+This plugin comes as part of the gerrit package (gerrit-full-2.5.1.war or gerrit2.8.war) that you have downloaded.
 There are two steps to using this package.
 Let's assume you have already followed the steps in the link above and have a folder called _gerrit_testsite_ where all the gerrit files are located.

 * First login as ``admin-my.tuleap.server.net`` on ``gerrit.instance.com`` and create the group ``my.tuleap.server.net-replication``.
 Do not add any users to it.
 Make group visible to all registered users:

   * Go to ``Groups > Create New Group``
   * Create ``my.tuleap.server.net-replication``
   * Then go to ``Groups > List > my.tuleap.server.net-replication > General``
   * Tick the Group option ``Make group visible to all registered users``
   * and save

 * Now go back to the gerrit package you downloaded.
 You inflate the jar of the replication plugin into ``gerrit_testsite/plugins/``.

   .. code-block:: bash

-    gerrit@gerrit.instance.com$ unzip -j gerrit-full-2.5.2.war WEB-INF/plugins/replication.jar -d gerrit_testsite/plugins/
+    gerrit@gerrit.instance.com$ unzip -j gerrit.war WEB-INF/plugins/replication.jar -d gerrit_testsite/plugins/

 * Finally, you need to configure the plugin.
 Go to ``gerrit_testsite/etc/`` and create a file called ``replication.config``: